-The Sheriff’s Office Community Bike Team provides patrol services and bike safety demonstrations around the Fairfax County Public Safety Center, at special events and upon request from neighboring jurisdictions.
-The 16-member team enforces state and county ordinances, provides a security presence, assists residents and visitors, and ensures traffic safety and control.
+The Sheriff’s Office Community Bike Patrol Unit provides patrol services and bike safety demonstrations around the Fairfax County Public Safety Center, at special events and upon request from neighboring jurisdictions.
+The 12-member team enforces state and county ordinances, provides a security presence, assists residents and visitors, and ensures traffic safety and control.

 Bike team members are proficient in riding up and down hills and stairs, navigating off-road terrain and riding in bad weather.
 Training includes long endurance rides, short rides, obstacle courses, practical-based scenarios, night riding and bike maintenance.

-For more information about the Bike Team and its availability for community events, please email the Sheriff's Office.
+For more information about the Bike Patrol Unit and its availability for community events, please email the Sheriff's Office.

 Bike Safety Tips